How to uninstall the Wacom driver from your Mac

 Next, get rid of the Wacom System Preferences pane.

 - Go to the Apple menu and choose System Preferences.

 - Look at the bottom row of the main System Preferences window and locate the Wacom Tablet pane.

 - Right-click on it and choose Remove “Wacom Tablet” Preferences Pane.

 Finally, you need to remove any stray files that are lying around on your startup disk.
 Normally, you’d check these three locations in the Finder:

-To do that, go to the Go menu in the Finder and choose Go to Folder, and then paste each location, one at a time into the text box.
+Go to the Go menu in the Finder, choose Go to Folder, and then paste each location, one at a time, into the text box.

 You may not find any Wacom files.
 If that’s the case, there’s another location to check, one that’s normally hidden from view.